Cnitz/Groupr/README.md

 # CS490-Senior-Design
-A project management web application for group projects and teams
+A project management web application for group projects and teams.

+Tada